tspannhw/bigdata-essentials/interview-questions/README.md

 - Can we index hive tables ?
 - What is Hcatalog and why do you use it in Hive ?
 - How can you connect to hive from Sql IDE's ?
+- Explain about locks on Hive tables ?
+When Shared vs Exclusive locks takes place ?

 ### Pig